 Under the sponsorship of the Martin Marty Center, Sightings reports and comments on the role of religion in current events via e-mail twice a week to a readership of thousands.
 Through the eyes, ears, and keyboards of a diverse group of writers, Sightings displays the kaleidoscope of religious activity: a reflection of how religious currents are shaping and being shaped in the world.

 In today's world, the force of religion is active and increasingly obvious.
-In the last year, we monitored the movement of religious groups and persons as they surfaced in national and international politics, including the Bush and Assad administrations, the stance on global poverty of the newly-elected Pope Francis, North Carolina's attempts to establish a state religion, the impact of Evangelical pastors on immigration reform, and the question of same-sex marriage, to name only a few.
+In the last year, we monitored the movement of religious groups and persons as they surfaced in national and international politics, "religious freedom" cases and the Supreme Court, Scientology at the Super Bowl, digitalization, and traditional healers in Ghana – to name only a few topics covered.

 We also, of course, have kept tabs on the world of religion—rituals, doctrines, and holy intrigue—as it has spilled out into the public square (for better or worse) in columns on Jewish women seeking equal prayer rights at Israel's Western wall, communications from the Vatican regarding the fate of non-Catholics after their deaths, conservative Protestants and environmentalism, interfaith marriage, and more.